trinhdvt/StudentIDCard_Recognition/README.md

 To-do list:

-* Use an Object Detection model (YOLO, SSD, etc) for scanning ID Card in the input image instead of use Image Processing.
+* Use an Object Detection model (YOLO, SSD, etc) for scanning ID Card in the input image instead of using Image Processing.
 * Add one more function to this system: Vietnamese ID Card Recognition